arishboteco/Inventory-App/STYLEGUIDE.md

 ## Components

-Use the classes in `app.css` to ensure a consistent look:
+Use the classes in `static/css/app.css` to ensure a consistent look:

 - **Buttons**: `.btn-primary`, `.btn-secondary`, `.btn-danger`, `.btn-outline`, `.btn-tertiary`
   - `.btn-outline` – neutral bordered buttons for navigation links or cancel/back actions.